Ventmaster/assessment/README.md

 Observations
 1. This script uses pauses (time.sleep()) to ensure that web pages are fully loaded before attempting to interact with their elements.
 This helps prevent common errors related to asynchronous page loading.
 2. Error handling (try...except blocks) is used to manage potential exceptions during the web scraping process, such as elements not being found/network connectivity issues.
-3. Content extraction is limited to the first 5 paragraphs of each article.
-This was done to keep the processing load reasonable.
-4. The word-frequency analysis focuses on words appearing more than twice in the translated titles.
+3. The word-frequency analysis focuses on words appearing more than twice in the translated titles.
-5. Cross-browser testing is conducted across a set of common browsers and operating systems to demonstrate compatibility.
+4. Cross-browser testing is conducted across a set of common browsers and operating systems to demonstrate compatibility.

 ```
+Please note that this project is a work in progress and is subject to changes as the development continues.
+Features and architecture may evolve to enhance performance, scalability, and user experience.

 Created by: Eashan Srivastava,
 Email ID: eashan455@gmail.com